-Matta consolidated his hold in the Honduras underworld with the murder of Mario and Meri Ferrari, smugglers with whom he had previously worked.
-Matta then established what can be described as the Honduran bridge, establishing a link between what would become the Medellín Cartel and the Guadalajara Cartel.
-His power inside Honduras reached into the highest levels — there are whispers that he financed a military coup in 1978.
+Matta consolidated his power in the Honduran underworld with the 1977 murder of Mario and Meri Ferrari, smugglers with whom he had previously worked.
+Matta then established what can be described as the Honduran bridge, linking what would become the Medellín Cartel and the Guadalajara Cartel.
+His power inside Honduras reached the highest levels.
+Rumors suggest that he even financed a military coup in 1978.

 In the early 2000s, the country experienced a new surge in drug trafficking and illicit activity.
 As drug trafficking organizations in Mexico became the principal operators and gained more control of the distribution chain, Central America’s importance rose.
-Local transportista groups emerged, the most important of which are the Cachiros in the northeastern province of Colon, and the Valles in the Copan province.
-These organizations work with other Hondurans such as José Natividad “Chepe” Luna and José Miguel “Chepe” Handal, as well as international traffickers such as the Sinaloa Cartel.
+Local transportista groups emerged, the most important of which were the Cachiros in the northeastern province of Colón, and the Valles in the Copán province.
+These organizations worked with other Hondurans such as José Natividad “Chepe” Luna and José Miguel “Chepe” Handal, as well as international traffickers such as the Sinaloa Cartel.

 Honduras has cooperated closely with the United States on combating organized crime in recent years.
 In May 2014, Carlos “El Negro” Lobo became the first Honduran drug trafficker to be extradited to the United States.
 A number of other high-profile criminal suspects have subsequently been extradited, and several have provided information to US authorities as part of plea agreements.

 Honduras’ police force is one of the most corrupt in the region.
 In addition to demanding bribes, passing information to criminal groups, and allowing drug shipments to pass unchecked, some Honduran police have reportedly participated in, and even directed, violent criminal operations.

-Since 2011, the country has been engaged in a police reform process aimed at weeding out corrupt elements by administering confidence tests such as polygraphs and drug tests, but for years this process saw few concrete results.
-However, in early 2016, the government created a police purge commission following revelations that top-ranking members of the police had participated in the 2009 murder of Honduras’ anti-drug czar.
+Since 2011, the country has been engaged in a police reform process aimed at weeding out corrupt elements by administering confidence tests such as polygraphs and drug tests.
+For years this process saw few concrete results, but in early 2016, the government created a police purge commission following revelations that top-ranking members of the police had participated in the 2009 murder of Honduras’ anti-drug czar.
 The commission has reviewed hundreds of high-ranking officials, with many leaving the force.
 Its mandate was renewed in early 2017 to last for at least one more year.

 The government has increasingly turned to using the military in a policing role.
-In November 2011, the government issued an emergency decree, which has since been renewed, that granted the military policing powers, and in 2013 Congress approved a bill to create a new elite military police unit to fight organized crime.
-Under President Juan Orlando Hernández, elected in 2014, 2,000 military police have been deployed to Honduras’ two largest cities, and the force was expected to more than double in size.
+In November 2011, the government issued an emergency decree, which has since been renewed, that granted the military policing powers.
+And in 2013 congress approved a bill to create a new elite military police unit to fight organized crime.
+Under President Juan Orlando Hernández, elected in 2014, thousands of military police have been deployed to combat crime.

-Honduras’ military, which is housed under the Ministry of National Defense (Secretaria de Defensa Nacional), has 12,000 active personnel, mostly concentrated in its ground forces.
-Under Honduras’ constitution, the military is able to cooperate with public security institutions, at the behest of the Security Ministry, to combat drug trafficking, arms trafficking, and terrorism.
+Honduras’ military, which is housed under the National Defense Ministry (Secretaria de Defensa Nacional), has 12,000 active personnel, mostly concentrated in its ground forces.
+Under Honduras’ constitution, the military is able to cooperate with public security institutions, at the behest of the Security Ministry, to combat drug trafficking, arms trafficking and terrorism.
 The country spent around 1.6 percent of its gross domestic product on its military in 2015 — a total of $325 million.

-The military is a powerful political and economic force within Honduras.
-Many human rights defenders have questioned the growing power of the Honduran military and its increasing involvement in public safety.
-In July 2012, the Committee of Families of Disappeared and Detainees in Honduras (COFADEH) filed a claim with the Supreme Court against the government’s use of the military in a policing role.
-The human rights group has argued that the decision to grant police powers to the military violates the separation between military and police roles protected in the constitution.
+The military is a powerful political and economic force within Honduras, and many human rights defenders have questioned the growing power of the Honduran military and its increasing involvement in public safety, Some have argued that the decision to grant police powers to the military violates the separation between military and police roles protected in the constitution.

-The Public Ministry (Ministerio Publico – MP) is an independent body charged with prosecuting crimes, defending the interests of Honduran society, and ensuring that laws and the Constitution are properly protected and enforced.
-The Office of the Attorney General (Fiscalía) is housed under this ministry.
+The Public Ministry (Ministerio Publico – MP) is an independent body charged with prosecuting crimes, defending the interests of Honduran society, and ensuring that laws and the constitution are properly protected and enforced.
+The Attorney General’s Office (Fiscalía) is housed under this ministry.
 In 2010, the Justice and Human Rights Secretariat (Secretaria de Justicia y Derechos Humanos – SJDH) was created to hold the executive branch accountable on issues of justice and human rights.
 The human rights ombudsman (Comisionado Nacional de los Derechos Humanos – CONADEH) is the independent body responsible for promoting and protecting human rights in Honduras.

-Honduras’ overburdened prison system, organized by prison authority the National Directorate of Special Preventive Services (Dirección Nacional de Servicios Especiales Preventivos – DNSEP), holds 17,000 inmates, well over its 8,130-person capacity.
+Honduras’ overburdened prison system, administered by the National Directorate of Special Preventive Services (Dirección Nacional de Servicios Especiales Preventivos – DNSEP), holds 17,000 inmates, well over its 8,130-person capacity.
 The DNSEP is housed under the Security Ministry (Secretaria de Seguridad) and is run by the National Police (Policía Nacional de Honduras).
-Suspects often face long pre-trial detention, abuse, and denial of due process.
-There have been several incidents of riots and killings in the country’s overcrowded, underfunded prisons.
-A February 2012 fire which killed over 350 inmates in one prison highlights the problem of overcrowding.
-Worse still, half of those killed had reportedly not been convicted of any crime.
+Suspects often face long pretrial detention, abuse and denial of due process.
+There have been several incidents of riots and killings in the country’s overcrowded, underfunded penitentiaries.
+They have also become centers of criminal activity for gangs, due to the lack of control that authorities have in many facilities.